What’s New in Desserts

 The Rise of Instagammable Desserts

 What do you get when you combine the reign of the Internet and social media with the age of adventurous desserts?
-You get a food industry (dessert experts in particular) wisely capitalizing on the popularity of Instagram and Pinterest pictures to proudly display their wares.
+You get a food industry (dessert experts in particular) wisely capitalizing on the popularity of Instagram and Tik-Tok pictures to proudly display their wares.
 Turn baked goods, pastries, pies, and other confectionaries into eye-catching works of art.
 Look for scrumptious cakes, cupcakes, éclairs, and petits gâteaux topped with trending colorful glazes and shiny finishes to get desserts, described as “best” by executive pastry chef Sylvain Bortolini, that look as good as they taste.

 Mini Desserts are All the Rage